 You pay a percentage of your gross salary each month.
 This is capped for any earnings above €6,900 gross per month (states belonging to former West Germany) or €6,450 (former East Germany)

 You pay a monthly premium which is calculated by the insurance company, based on their perceived risk of insuring you as a patient.
 Usually the key factors are your age, history of pre-existing conditions and your occupational health risk.

 Let’s start with the nuts and bolts of the system:

 How does it work in practice and how does it differ from what you are used to in your home country?

-You often hear on British current affairs and topical debate shows the term “free at point of entry”.
-In practical terms it means that pretty much anyone can turn up in Accident and Emergency at a British hospital, or call an ambulance, or go to the doctor, and they will be treated unconditionally without having to confirm any valid health insurance (but you will probably get a bill afterwards if you're not a UK resident).
+The British system is free at the point of entry.
+It means that pretty much anyone can turn up in Accident & Emergency at a British hospital, or go to the doctor, and they will be treated unconditionally without having to confirm any valid health insurance.

 The Medicare and Medicaid systems provide a basic safety net to cover those most in need i.e. older people, welfare recipients and certain low earners who otherwise would not be able to pay for healthcare, but both of these still rely on an insurer-based model.